jibundeyare/install-scripts/README.md

 The helper scripts do the follwing tasks:

-- create a new website (project directory, virtual host, PHP FPM pool)
+- create a new website (virtual host, PHP FPM pool)
 - remove a website (virtual host and PHP FPM pool but not the project directory)
 - add a domain to the `/etc/hosts` file (the script backs up the file before modifying it)
 - remove a domain from the `/etc/hosts` file (the script backs up the file before modifying it)